 Yes, I uphold God’s standard for sexual purity and the sacredness of marriage.
 At the same time, I also understand that none of us can live up to God’s holy standard on our own.
 If lust is the same as adultery in God’s eyes (Matt.
 5:28), then we have all fallen short, and none of us can cast a stone at a woman facing an unplanned pregnancy.

 Jesus came to bring grace.
 He came to be the perfect sacrifice, satisfying God’s standard.
 And he came to freely give us the Holy Spirit, making us more like himself.
 So before we ask others around us to become like him, we need to make sure we are living a lifestyle that models his.
 Since none of us us can possibly act like Jesus all the time, this keeps us aware of our constant need for forgiveness.
-And being aware of our need for grace is the first step in being able to extend radical grace to others.
+And being aware of our need for grace is the first step in becoming able to extend radical grace to others.